Coder-Aditya/Coder-Aditya/README.md

 ## An Active Game Developer :eye_speech_bubble:
 - 👋 Hi, I’m @Coder-Aditya :technologist:
-- 👀 I’m interested in Game Developement and UI & UX Designing.
+- 👀 I’m interested in Game Developement and Graphics Designer.
 - 🌱 I’m currently learning and looking for Internship.
 - 💞️ Hi, I'm a Game Developer and Game Designer.
 Core knowledge on C# , C++ , C , swift and Unity Game Engine.
 - 📫 How to reach me  Gmail : adityaadityabitu@gmail.com